Vyral/nick-shivers/_posts/2020-03-26-answering-real-estate-questions-amidst-uncertainty.md

 {% include youtube.html %}

-I’ve been hearing a lot of questions lately about how this pandemic is affecting real estate and the way business is done.
-Here are my answers to some of the most common ones.
+<p style="text-align: center;"><em>I’ve been hearing a lot of questions lately about how this pandemic is affecting real estate and the way business is done.
+Here are my answers to some of the most common ones.</em></p>

 We are in an unprecedented time and there is a lot of fear and uncertainty out there.
 Over the last 15 years, I’ve had the opportunity to spend a lot of time in third-world countries where many people don’t necessarily know if they’re going to eat tomorrow.&nbsp;